Blaise202/world-time-flutter-android/README.md

-to connect the flutter project
+to connect the flutter project to the backend api
 1. import a http flutter package in your project "flutter pub add http"
 2. create a laravel project
 3. start a laravel server "php artisan serve --host=0.0.0.0 --port=8000"